 - First, the certificate structure defined by ETSI-ITS and IEEE is particular to the V2X use case and requires an entirely new development.
 Most of the existing PKI bricks cannot be reused.

 - Second, because of the high frequency of certificate renewals for every vehicle, the quantity and availability of the certificate generation become a strong constraint when building the service.
 With the growing number of V2X ready vehicles coming on the roads, the number of certificate fetching requests to the store will grow exponentially.

-With more than 15 PKI projects deployed and live, Gemalto has a strong experience in providing PKI infrastructures to its customers.
+With more than 15 PKI projects deployed and live, Thales has a strong experience in providing PKI infrastructures to its customers.

-Thanks to this unique position, Gemalto is developing V2X certificate services that combine state-of-the-art technologies for optimum scalability, advanced cryptographic expertise and its unique HSM products.
+Thanks to this unique position, Thales is developing V2X certificate services that combine state-of-the-art technologies for optimum scalability, advanced cryptographic expertise and its unique HSM products.

 As V2X standards have just been released and the V2X ecosystem is still very new, Thales is working in agile mode to be as close as possible to OEMs requirements and be able to adapt and pivot as needed.